Photos and text by Mackenzie Kulcsár

-As a travel junkie and a writer, I always look forward to my favourite travel magazine arriving in my mailbox.
+As a travel junkie and a writer, I always look forward to my favorite travel magazine arriving in my mailbox.
 There is something alluring about that glossy cover, the beautiful photographs (always much better than my own) and that smell of ink and dust.
 I love thinking about the kilometers it has travelled to arrive in my hands.
 How cool an idea: a travel magazine that travels.
 Very cool, I’ve decided.

 January is the month I most look forward to my travel magazine arriving not for the pleasure just of reading it, but as a poor substitute for a means of escape.
 It’s cold where I live, and I don’t mean chilly.
 I mean “strip-your-bones-bare” cold.
 I plug my car in, and not because it’s electric.
 I shovel my walk at least once a week (ok, my husband shovels…) I have defrosted my water pipes with my blow-dryer.
 All this to say, it’s bloody cold.
 I imagine I’m not alone in secretly hating those visitors who live in more temperate climes who lie to my face, saying “It’s not that bad.
 I suppose it just takes some getting used to.”
 Those people, ladies and gentlemen, are wrong.
 Unequivocally.
 WRONG.